ufidon/ct/mod1/kt.md

   - z1± = x1±
   - z2 = x4
   - z3+ = x1± or x2+
+    - Note: same idea as in concatenation here
+    - Every time hitting a final sate, we jump to x1 to get ready for processing the remain string
+    - from then on, the remain string traces on the final state and x1
+    - follow this pattern recursively
   - z4+ = x1± or x3+ or x4
   - z5+ = x1± or x2+ or x4
   - key point 1: each time we reach a final state it is possible that we have to